RTXteam/RTX-KG2/README.md

     bash -x ~/kg2-code/build-kg2-snakemake.sh all -F -n

-and inspect the file `~/kg2-build/build-kg2-snakemake-n.log` that will be created, to make sure htat all of the KG2 build tasks are included.
+and inspect the file `~/kg2-build/build-kg2-snakemake-n.log` that will be created, to make sure that all of the KG2 build tasks are included.
 Currently, the file should end with the following count of tasks:
 ```